haruosuz/evolve/references/README.jargon.md

 Pearson WR1.
 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3820096/
 INFERRING HOMOLOGY FROM SIMILARITY
+- We infer homology when two sequences or structures share more similarity than would be expected by chance;
 - Sequence similarity search tools like BLAST, FASTA, and HMMER minimize false positives (non-homologs with significant scores; Type I errors), but do not make claims about false negatives (homologs with non-significant scores; Type II errors).
 - For local sequence alignments, like those produced by BLAST, Smith-Waterman, or FASTA, the expected distribution of similarity scores by chance (scores for alignments between two random or unrelated sequences) is described by the extreme value distribution p(s≥x)≤1−exp(−exp(−x)) (Fig. 1), https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3820096/figure/F1/